Follow TV Tropes

 After a few moments, Asuka began to soar through the clouds again, and she remained up in the sky for a long, long time.

 • Fling a Light into the Future: Jor-El sends his son to Earth, but a minor miscalculation on his part results in Kal-El's ship crashing in Germany, killing him.
-However, Emil Hamilton fertilizes the ova that will be Asuka with Kryptonian DNA because he thinks Earth needs a champion.
-Thirteen years later Asuka listens to her grandfather's message and decides to become a proper hero.
+However, Emil Hamilton fertilizes the ova that will become Asuka with Kryptonian DNA because he thinks Earth needs a champion.
+Thirteen years later, Asuka listens to her paternal grandfather's message, and decides to become a proper hero.

-• Flying Brick: Asuka is Supergirl, with all it entails: she flies, she has super strength, super speed, invulnerability, heat vision and freezing/super breath.
+• Flying Brick: Asuka is Supergirl, with all the role entails: she flies, she has super strength, super speed, invulnerability, heat vision and freezing/super breath.

-• Flying Firepower: Asuka has kryptonian DNA, so that her powers include flight and heat vision.
+• Flying Firepower: Asuka has Kryptonian DNA, thus her powers include flight and heat vision.

-• For Want of a Nail: Several nails influence this fic: The first one is a minor miscalculation on Jor-El's part, which results in Kal-El's ship crash-landing in Germany, killing him, and STAR Labs taking it for analysis; the second one is STAR Labs's funding being cut heavily by Seele as part of their Evil Plan, eventually turning it into a glorified sperm bank; the third one is Kyoko Zeppelin Sohryu wanting to have a baby and so going to STAR Labs to get an in vitro fertilization; and the fourth and most important one is her being good friends with Emil Hamilton, who does the procedure... and as the former head of the Kryptonian retrieval project and knowing how powerful Kal-El would have become (and seeing how screwed up the world is becoming), takes a brief dip in the (benevolent) Mad Scientist pool and fertilizes the ova that will be Asuka with Kryptonian DNA.
+• For Want Of A Nail: Several nails influence this fic: the first one is a minor miscalculation on Jor-El's part, which results in Kal-El's ship crash-landing in Germany, killing him, and S.T.A.R.
+Labs taking it in for analysis; the second one is S.T.A.R.
+Labs's funding being cut heavily by SEELE as part of their Evil Plan, eventually turning it into a glorified sperm bank; the third one is Kyoko Zeppelin Sohryu wanting to have a baby, hence her coming to S.T.A.R.
+Labs to get an in vitro fertilization; and the fourth, and most important one, is her being good friends with Emil Hamilton, who performs the procedure...and as the former head of the Kryptonian retrieval project, and knowing how powerful Kal-El would have become (and seeing how screwed up the world is becoming), takes a brief dip in the (benevolent) Mad Scientist pool and fertilizes the ova that will be Asuka with Kryptonian DNA.

 • Friend-or-Idol Decision:

 • Brainiac tempts Asuka with a knowledge orb of Krypton.
-She doesn't gives as much of a damn about it as Brainiac thought she would have, but she does try to save it when Brainiac's ship starts to explode.
-She fails to but manages to save a knowledge orb with recordings of Kyoko when she was sane, instead.
+She doesn't give as much of a damn about it as Brainiac thought she would have, but she does try to save it when Brainiac's ship starts to explode.
+She fails, to but manages to instead save a knowledge orb with recordings of her mother Kyoko, back when she was still sane.

-• Later on she has a similar moment when Leliel starts to swallow Evangelion Unit-02 and she tries to decide whether to eject from the Eva and be Supergirl all the time or not.
+• Later on, she has a similar moment when Leiliel starts to swallow Evangelion Unit-02, and she tries to decide whether to eject from the Eva and be Supergirl all the time or not.
 Shinji saves her before her Evangelion completely falls into the Dirac Sea, rendering it (temporarily) moot.

-• Finally, when Armisael struck she had to choose between getting into her giant robot to or donning her Supergirl identity to fight it.
-She had got better odds of winning if she used her super-powers, but then she would be fired and stop being a pilot.
-She chose being Supergirl, quitting being an Eva pilot for good.
+• Finally, when Armisael struck, she had to choose between getting into her giant robot or donning her Supergirl identity to fight it.
+She had better odds of winning if she used her super-powers, but then she would be fired and thus stripped of her pilot status.
+She chose being Supergirl, effectively quitting being an Eva pilot for good.

 • Fusion Fic: Between Evangelion and The DCU.
-Asuka is Power Girl and later Supergirl, Rei is Wonder Girl, another Eva characters have powers of DC super-heroes, and several Superman villains show up such like Brainiac or Parasite.
+Asuka is Power Girl and later Supergirl, Rei is Wonder Girl, other Eva characters have the powers of DC superheroes, and several Superman villains show up, like Brainiac or Parasite.

 G-I

-• Genius Bruiser: Canonically Asuka was out of college by age 14.
-Her powerset includes Super-Strength and computer-strong intelligence.
+• Genius Bruiser: Canonically, Asuka was out of college by age 14.
+Her powerset includes Super-Strength and genius-level intelligence.

 • Giant Equals Invincible: Subverted.
 The regular army is useless when it is time to fight Angels or even Evas.
 No weapon of theirs can damage them.
-However, Asuka -who in this setting is Supergirl- can fight them more effectively with her bare hands than with a giant robot despite of being an average-sized human.
-In fact she manages taking Armisael down and surviving, something no Eva could do.
+However, Asuka—who in this setting is Supergirl—can fight them more effectively with her bare hands than with a giant robot, despite being an average-sized human.
+In fact, she manages to take Armisael down and survive, something no Eva could do.

-• Girlish Pigtails: Asuka usually wears this hairstyle -using her neural hairclips to braid her pigtails-.
-She only undoes her pigtails when she is acting as Supergirl and needs to hide her identity.
+• Girlish Pigtails: Asuka usually wears this hairstyle, using her A-10 neural hairclips to braid her pigtails.
+She only undoes her pigtails when she is acting as Power Girl/Supergirl and needs to hide her identity.

 • Girl on Girl Is Hot: Shinji thinks so in chapter five's omake.
-Due to radiation from a chunk of pink kryptonite, Asuka suddenly becomes gay and seduces Misato ,and both women start making out.
-After seeing what they were doing, Shinji called his friend Kensuke and told him getting over there and for the love of God, bring his camera.
+Due to radiation from a chunk of pink Kryptonite, Asuka suddenly behaves in a more Sapphic manner, comes on to Misato, and somehow manages to wrangle her into an impromptu make-out session.
+After seeing what they were doing, Shinji called his friend Kensuke and told him to get over here and, for the love of God, bring his camera.

-• Grew a Spine: Shinji tries to be braver and more confident, especially after finding out that his life’s love is Supergirl.
+• Grew a Spine: Shinji tries to be braver and more confident, especially after finding out that the love of his life is Supergirl.

-• Guns Are Worthless: Reinforced; It's stated that Askuka can't be harmed by Kryptonite bullets because they're too fragile to withstand the stress of being shot from a firearm.
+• Guns Are Worthless: Reinforced—it's stated that Asuka can't be harmed by Kryptonite bullets because they're too fragile to withstand the stress of being shot from a firearm.

 • Half-Human Hybrid: Asuka.
 Half-human, half-Kryptonian.

-• Held Gaze: In chapter 12 when they come home back from their no-date, they lock stares several times as they talk, before nearly kissing.
+• Held Gaze: In chapter 12, when Shinji and Asuka come back home from their "not-a-date", they lock stares several times as they talk, before nearly kissing.

-• Heroic Build: Asuka develops one in this story, partially because her developing powers (super-strength, super-speed) altering her build and partially because her training.
+• Heroic Build: Asuka develops one in this story, partially because her developing powers (super-strength, super-speed) are altering her build, and partially because of her training.

-• He's Back!: After being Mind Raped by Arael Asuka thinks she is a worthless failure and a bratty girl who never deserved to have powers and decides to quit being a super-heroine.
-However, when the next Angel attacks, she dons her Supergirl costume again, joins the battle and blows Armisael up.
-After that, she decides that she will not give up again.
+• He's Back!: After being Mind Raped by Arael, Asuka thinks she is a worthless failure and a bratty girl who never deserved to have powers, and decides to quit being a superheroine.
+However, when the next Angel attacks, she dons her Supergirl costume again, joins in the battle, and blows Armisael up.
+After that, she decides that she will never give up on herself again.

-• Hidden Heart of Gold: Asuka used to wear a mask of an irritating, ever-angry, unapproachable girl because she was afraid of people hurting her.
-Throughout the story and as her powers grow and her character develops her mask gradually falls apart, especially around Shinji.
+• Hidden Heart of Gold: Asuka used to wear the mask of an irritating, ever-angry, unapproachable girl because she was afraid of people hurting her.
+Throughout the story, and as her powers grow and her character develops, her mask gradually falls apart, especially around Shinji.

-• High-Altitude Battle: Asuka got one when she fought Brainiac's space-ship located at the stratosphere.
+• High-Altitude Battle: Asuka got into one when she fought against Brainiac's spaceship, located high up in the stratosphere.

-• High-School Sweethearts: Asuka and Shinji went to the same middle-school together.
-Shinji fell for Asuka because her passion and bravery and Asuka fell for Shinji for he was nice, caring and was always there for her.
-After a talk where Asuka told she needed someone she could rely upon and Shinji confessed, they got together.
+• High-School Sweethearts: Asuka and Shinji went to the same middle school together.
+Shinji fell for Asuka because of her passion and bravery, and Asuka fell for Shinji because he was nice, caring and always there for her.
+After a talk where Asuka told him she needed someone she could rely upon and Shinji confessed, they got together.

-• Hoist by His Own Petard: Mere seconds after unveiling Doomsday to Wonder Girl as his final attempt to ensure at least one of his plans succeeds, it proceeds to attack its creator, Gendo Ikari, and reduce him to a bloody pair of glasses.
+• Hoist by His Own Petard: Mere seconds after unveiling Doomsday to Wonder Girl, as his final attempt to ensure that at least one of his plans succeeded, the monster proceeds to attack its creator, Gendo Ikari, and reduce him to a bloody pair of glasses.

-• Hot-Blooded: Asuka was impulsive, prideful, short-tempered and hot-headed, but when she became Supergirl she realized she had to keep her emotions under control (or else bad things would happen) so that she mellowed down a bit.
+• Hot-Blooded: Asuka was impulsive, prideful, short-tempered and hot-headed, but when she became Supergirl, she realized she had to keep her emotions under control (or else bad things would happen), so she mellowed out a bit.

-• House Husband: Shinji takes care of all domestic chores in Katsuragi's residence.
-It bothers Asuka, who thinks he is too committed to play the house-husband role and they are taking advantage of it.
+• House Husband: Shinji takes care of all domestic chores in the Katsuragi residence.
+It bothers Asuka, who thinks he is too committed to play the house-husband role and that he's taking advantage of it.

 Honestly, the boy took to the task of playing nursemaid with far more gusto than she felt a man should.

-• How Do I Shot Web?: Asuka's powers start to manifest during the battle with the Sixth Angel.
-The next couple of chapters feature rather comedic acts of destruction as Asuka tries to find out her capabilities.
+• How Do I Shot Web?: Asuka's powers start to manifest following the battle with the Sixth Angel.
+The next couple of chapters feature rather comedic acts of destruction as Asuka tries to find out the extent of her capabilities.

 • Humans Need Aliens: Asuka was conceived by donor sperm, and her biological father was Kal-El.
-She is half-kryptonian, and thanks to her alien heritage she gets inspired to become an heroine and saves the world over and again.
+She is half-Kryptonian, and thanks to her alien heritage, she gets inspired to become a heroine and saves the world over and over again.

 • I Have No Son!: An illusion masquerading as Superman tells Asuka this during the Mind Rape illusion.